Integrating banking and accounting data for better SMB lending

 Adding accounting data would clue lenders into the creditor pressure behind this scheme—as well as the general integrity of the business—and empower them to avoid unnecessary risk.

-Integrating banking and accounting data with a single API
+Integrating banking and accounting data

 Selecting the right data provider is integral to making this equation work.

 Most APIs specialize in a specific data type (e.g., banking or accounting) or geographical region.
 Connecting to different data sources (e.g., banking and accounting) could mean juggling several vendors, integrations, and subscription fees to cover all your bases—and it’s no guarantee that any two will play well together.

 The best bet for modern lenders is to go with a provider that implements accounting, banking, and ideally other data connections through one platform, so they can realize the full benefits of API connectivity without the added costs and friction.